The role of lung transplantation in the battle against COVID-19

-Historically, lung transplants have been used to prolong the lives of people nearing the end of advanced chronic lung conditions such as emphysema, bronchiectasis, or cystic fibrosis.
-Indeed, the current eligibility criteria for many transplant centers still specifically highlights these conditions1.
+Historically, lung transplants have been used to prolong the lives of people nearing the end of advanced chronic lung conditions such as emphysema, bronchiectasis, or cystic fibrosis1.
+Indeed, the current eligibility criteria for many transplant centers still specifically highlights these conditions.

 The idea is that the risk of such an invasive, fundamentally transformative procedure is simply too high unless there is absolutely no chance the lungs will recover on their own.
 This risk also presents challenges for selecting the best possible candidates for the limited selection of donor organs available.
 Thus, the list of potential contraindications is far longer than the inclusion criteria.